mbarbin/opam-package-template/README.md

 make clean
 ```

-Make sure to commit everything, then you check that the installation
+Make sure to commit everything, then you may check that the
-works as intended:
+installation works as intended:

 ```bash
 opam pin .